-The SVWDB limits training cost (per participant) to no more than \$4,500 for classroom training or \$7,500 if individual participates in an OJT after completion of classroom training within a fiscal year (July 1 through June 30), except as approved by the SVWDB CEO prior to the expenditure of funds.
-Funding of training, supportive services and needs-related payments may not exceed a total of \$14,750 per participant per fiscal year.
+The SVWDB limits training cost (per participant) to no more than \$5,800 for classroom training or \$8,800 if individual participates in an OJT after completion of classroom training within a fiscal year (July 1 through June 30), except as approved by the SVWDB CEO prior to the expenditure of funds.
+Funding of training, supportive services, and needs-related payments may not exceed a total of \$14,750 per participant per fiscal year.
+The SVWDB plans to increase the maximum funding allowed for training in 2023, as costs for training have increased over the last few years.